 The itching may go on for many weeks after the initial treatment of the scabies.
 If

-scabies are still present after this time or if new burrows appear, call your child’s
+scabies is still present after this time, or if new burrows appear, call your child’s

 healthcare provider.
 Your child may need to be retreated.

-What are the possible complications of scabies in a child?
+What are possible complications of scabies in a child?